 Many eateries offer special New Year’s Day brunches.
 And with the city relatively quiet on this day it’s also a good time to enjoy relaxing on the beach.

-3. Dubai Shopping Festival
+3. Take Advantage of the Dubai Shopping Festival

 Head on to a relaxing evening with fun and entertainment on a traditional Arabic boat.